My Baby Wants to Breastfeed All the Time! Is This Normal?

 Remember, every time your baby feeds it helps your breasts build your milk supply in the first month.
 As your milk increases in volume, from around day 3 onwards, you will notice your baby starts to have longer sleep periods of around 1.5 – 3 hours mostly.

-During the first month, babies need to feed on average 8 – 12 times every 24 hours to ensure they are getting enough milk and that you stimulate the breasts enough to keep building your milk supply.
+During the first month, newborn babies need to feed on average 8 – 12 times every 24 hours to ensure they are getting enough milk and that you stimulate the breasts enough to keep building your milk supply.
 One you have established a good milk supply in the first month you may find that your baby changes their feeding pattern again.
 Many mums report this happens around 6-8 weeks after birth.

 After this first month, research has shown us that babies will breastfeed anywhere from 4-13 times every 24 hours, but most babies still feed on average 10-11 feeds every day.